Karthiksen95/DevOps/Git Essentails.md

 Click the "+" icon in the upper-right corner and select "New repository."
 Choose a repository name (e.g., "python-sample"), provide a short description, and select the desired visibility (public or private).
 Initialize the repository with a README file and choose a license if desired, then click "Create repository."
+Optionally you can also create a test file and commit it

 Step 2: Clone the repository
 Clone the repository to your local machine to start working with the code.
 Open your terminal or command prompt and run:
 ```